2022 New Orleans Saints season: Week 5: vs. Seattle Seahawks

-After their close loss to the Vikings, the Saints flew back home to the Superdome for their Week 5 matchup against the Seattle Seahawks.
-Andy Dalton started his second game at quarterback, but it was utility player Taysom Hill that stole the show in the Superdome that afternoon, who helped guide New Orleans to victory over the fiesty Seahawks 39–32 thanks to a phenomenal 3-touchdown performance from him, the last of which being a 60-yard run that put the Saints ahead for good.
-With the thrilling win, the Saints improved to 2–3.
+Following a loss to the Vikings, the Saints returned to the Superdome for a Week 5 matchup against the Seattle Seahawks.
+Andy Dalton started his second consecutive game at quarterback, but utility player Taysom Hill led New Orleans to a 39–32 victory over the Seahawks.
+Hill recorded 3 rushing touchdowns, the last of which being a 60-yard run that secured the lead for the Saints.
+With the win, the Saints improved to 2–3.